A year ago today, unbeknownst to even my closest friends, I excitedly (and secretly) submitted applications to work at

 So while some may turn their nose at the idea of working at a fast food joint like McDonalds, a year ago today, I applied with excitement at the opportunity I now saw to be ‘paid to learn’ in one of the most successful ‘business schools’ in the world, with a proven track record of grooming leaders of local businesses that consistently turn over millions.

-Although I perhaps was not young enough nor inexperienced enough to be what the company was looking for – my applications all rejected – the application process itself and questions asked were educational in themselves, in how they truly are tailored to be inclusive and draw out the skills and experience of teenagers who may have never worked before.
+Although I perhaps was not young enough nor inexperienced enough to be what the company was looking for – my applications all rejected – the application process itself and questions asked were educational in themselves, in how they truly are tailored to be inclusive and draw the skills and experience of teenagers who may have never worked before.

 So before you look down on a job opportunity that may at first seem ‘beneath you’, rather ask yourself the question: could this be an opportunity to be ‘paid to learn’ from an established company and thus develop skills that are grooming you towards your bigger visions?